Creative Writing for Kids: 25+ Fun Exercises That Actually Work (Ages 5-12)

 The "Would You Rather" Story

-Give your child two choices and ask them to write which they'd pick and why:
+Give your child two choices and ask them to write which they would pick and why:

-Have them explain their character's choice and the adventures that follow.
+Have them explain their character is choice and the adventures that follow.

 Character Mad Libs